 In addition to his company responsibilities, Flores has also been very involved in community and charitable activities.

 In South Florida, he holds multiple leadership positions in regional organizations, including serving as chairman of The Beacon Council’s International Advisory Committee, chair of the Metropolitan Center FIU, chair of the Coconut Grove Arts Festival, chair of the Advocacy State of Florida for the Greater Miami Chamber of Commerce, vice-chairman of the International Trade Board for the City of Miami, board member of The Beacon Council Miami Dade County, board member of the Miami Dade County International Trade Mission Center, co-chair of One Nation (a service organization that assists new citizens with English), director of the Hispanic Council, Hispanic Heritage, and director of: the Latin Chamber (CAMACOL), Greater Miami, Key Biscayne, Coral Gables, Chamber South, Florida City, Key West and Homestead Chambers of Commerce.

-Since his arrival in Puerto Rico, he was awarded with the Zenit 2011 for the Telecommunications Industry by the Puerto Rico Chamber of Commerce and was also recognized by the Bayamón mayor, Ramón Luis Rivera, through their municipal Chamber of Commerce.
-Moreover, he has participated in various events to support Puerto Rico nonprofit organizations, including the annual Burger King Golf Tournament and the Puerto Rico Open, among many others.
+Since his arrival in Puerto Rico, he was awarded with the Zenit 2011 for the Telecommunications Industry by the Puerto Rico Chamber of Commerce and was also recognized by the Bayamón mayor, Ramón Luis Rivera through their municipal Chamber of Commerce.
+Moreover, he has participated in various events to support Puerto Rico nonprofit organizations such as through the annual Burger King Golf Tournament, the Puerto Rico Open, among many others.

 Flores graduated from Biscayne College, now St. Thomas University in Miami.
 Flores is married to Mirtha D. Flores and has two adult children, Anna Maria Flores Menendez and Juan Carlos Flores.
 He also has two granddaughters, Gabriella and Andrea Menendez Flores.